AleksandrsKondratjevs/scandiweb-hyva-ui/README.md

 # Hyva header sharing to luma theme

+Sometimes project requires to have Hyva and Luma to share same header design, where Luma should have same styling/functionality as Hyva header has.
+Therefor this boilerplain code will help to inject Hyva header into Luma.

+## How it works

+Hyva and Luma uses different stack, i.e. Alpine.js vs Knockout.js & Require.js, but it is not a blocker to actually combine them, therefor easiest way is to just inject Alpine.js into Luma together with Header templates.
+Pretty straight forward.

 ## Setup

 - Move `app/code` to your Vendor/Theme module, where "Vendor" is your project name.